gabbymushi/hisp-challenge/README.md

 ## This application is made using laravel framework, please use larevel guidelines to install and start the app

+## PHP version should be 8.0.2 and above

 - Copy configuration
 ```sh
 $ cp .env.example .env